ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 ::: Exercise
 1. Describe the experiment you will be performing next week.

-2. Shortly state how the acceleration you will measure will be related to the period of the pendulum.
+2. Briefly state how the acceleration you will measure will be related to the period of the pendulum.

 3. Summarize how using your phone as the bob affects your pendulum.
 :::